Katexiang/swiftnet/README.md

 Python 3.6.5
 ```
 ## Note
 In the future, I will update the demo code for change version of swiftnet which possess a higher IoU.
-And I wll upload the pre-trained parameters of ResNet-18.
+The pre-trained parameters of ResNet-18 is on https://pan.baidu.com/s/16OjEC-GcWvGIj0eWVe9RiQ.